Richard Crenna

-Richard Donald Crenna (November 30, 1926 – January 17, 2003) was an American film, television and radio actor.
+Richard Donald Crenna (November 30, 1926 – January 17, 2003) was an American actor and television director.

-Crenna starred in such motion pictures as The Sand Pebbles, Wait Until Dark, Un Flic, Body Heat, the first three Rambo films, Hot Shots!
-Part Deux, and The Flamingo Kid.
-His first success came on radio in 1948 as high school student Walter Denton co-starring with Eve Arden and Gale Gordon in the CBS series Our Miss Brooks.
+Crenna starred in such motion pictures as Made in Paris (1966), Marooned (1969), Breakheart Pass (1975), The Evil (1978), The Flamingo Kid (1984), Summer Rental (1985) and Sabrina (1995).
+His first success came on radio in 1948 as high school student Walter Denton co-starring with Eve Arden and Gale Gordon in the series Our Miss Brooks.
 Crenna continued with the comedy in its 1952 move into television.
-He also starred as Luke McCoy in the ABC, and later CBS, television series The Real McCoys (1957–1963).
-In 1985, he won the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his portrayal of the title role in The Rape of Richard Beck.
+He also starred as Luke McCoy in the television series The Real McCoys (1957–1963).
+In 1985, he won the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie for his portrayal of the title role in The Rape of Richard Beck (1985).
+He gained further notoriety for his role as Colonel Samuel Richard "Sam" Trautman in the first three Rambo films (1982–1988).

 Early life

-Crenna was born November 30, 1926, in Los Angeles, California, the only child of Edith Josephine (née Pollette), who was a hotel manager in Los Angeles, and Domenick Anthony Crenna, a pharmacist.
+Crenna was born November 30, 1926, in Los Angeles, the only child of Edith Josephine (née Pollette), who was a hotel manager in Los Angeles, and Domenick Anthony Crenna, a pharmacist.
 His parents were both of Italian descent.
 Crenna attended Virgil Junior High School, followed by Belmont Senior High School in Los Angeles, from which he graduated in 1944.
-He served in the U.S. Army during World War II, entering the Army in February 1945 and serving until August 1946.
+He served in the United States Army during World War II, entering the Army in February 1945 and serving until August 1946.

-After his Army service, Crenna attended the University of Southern California (USC), where he earned a Bachelor of Arts degree in English literature and was a member of the Kappa Sigma fraternity.
+After his Army service, Crenna attended the University of Southern California (USC), where he earned a Bachelor of Arts degree in English literature, and he was a member of Kappa Sigma fraternity.

 Acting career

 Radio years

 Crenna got his acting start on radio.
 In 1937, he had gained his first role, that of "the kid who did everything wrong" on Boy Scout Jamboree, a show on which he continued to appear occasionally in numerous roles until 1948.
 In the following year, he started playing Walter "Bronco" Thompson on The Great Gildersleeve, a role he played until 1954.
-He also originated the role of geeky Walter Denton on the Radio Comedy Our Miss Brooks alongside Eve Arden and Gale Gordon in 1948, and followed that role when the series moved to television in 1952.
+He also originated the role of geeky Walter Denton on the radio comedy Our Miss Brooks alongside Eve Arden and Gale Gordon in 1948, and followed that role when the series moved to television in 1952.
 He remained in that role until 1957.
 He appeared as a delivery boy in My Favorite Husband (episode "Liz Cooks Dinner for 12"), was Oogie Pringle on A Date With Judy (episode "The Competitive Diet", among several other episodes of the show) and as a teenager on The George Burns and Gracie Allen Show (episode "Watching the Neighbor's Daughter").